 Last weekend I participated in a capture-the-flag event sponsored by Bishop Fox and ran by students at BYU.
 Following the event I decided that it may be fun to try and crack the scoring software itself – so I've written up the process here to explain how I put the exploit together.

-Although spoofing client-side authentication tokens is nothing new (and the targeted framework in this case isn’t a widespread one like Rails or something similar), this exercise serves as a good, very simple example of taking a high-level problem like weak randomness and leveraging it to own an application.
+Although spoofing client-side authentication tokens is nothing new (and the targeted framework in this case isn't a widespread one like Rails or something similar), this exercise serves as a good, very simple example of taking a high-level problem like weak randomness and leveraging it to own an application.
+Note: the only vulnerabilities mentioned here are within the framework itself and don't have anything to do with the CTF's sponsor or BYU itself.
+With that all being said, let's get started!

 Introduction